P-A-Chathura-Madhava/CRUD-Student-Management-System-Node.js-Sequelize-Frontend/README.md

 - Git
 - Node.js
-- MySQL Server
-- Frontend API or Postman
+- Backend API

 ### Prerequisites

 Things you need to use the software and how to install them.

-- Install MySQL.
+- Install Backend API.
 - Install Node.js.

 ### Installation